JacksonnF/AnnealingPumpingMonitorVer2/README.md

 /home/tigress/site
 ```

-The root of the sites files (ie. the directory taht nginx uses to locate your index.php page etc) is:
+The root of the sites files (ie. the directory that nginx uses to locate your index.php page etc) is:

 ```
 /home/tigress/site/www